jsta/nes_connectivity_p/draft.md

 R_{i} = 1 - \frac{1}{1 + k\tau_{i}^{x}}
 \end{equation}

 where $R_{i}$ is the P retention in lake $i$, $k$ and $x$ are adjustable (fitted) parameter coefficients, and $\tau$ is water residence time in lake $i$.
-The value of $k$ has been variously interpreted as either a bulk loss rate or as an approximation of sedimentation rate (citation).
+The value of $k$ has been variously interpreted as either a bulk loss (decay) rate or as an approximation of sedimentation rate (Chapra 1997).
 We first used Eq.
 1 to model the overall (non-hierarchical) relationship between P retention and water residence time for all lakes in the study dataset.
 Next, we explored hierarchical versions of Eq.
 1 where is k modelled seperately $k_{j}$ as a function of a sub-population indicator $g_{i}$ denoting membership in one of two groups (described below):

 \begin{equation}
 R_{i} = 1 - \frac{1}{1 + k_{j}\tau_{i}^{x}}